SynFutures/docs/docs/faq.md

 ### 7. Has the contract been audited?

-Yes, SynFutures V1 was audited by PeckShield.
+Yes, SynFutures@v1 was audited by PeckShield.
 [Check here for the full report](https://synfutures.com/PeckShield-Audit-SynFuturesV1-v1.0.pdf).

 ## For Trader